Jenna and Chris

 The Garden, the Venue

-The original venue fell through right before the event.
-Jenna's family stepped in.
-Michael opened up his home and beautiful garden outside London.
-Tina and Nick helped Michael put together a massive marquee and organize catering and garden setup, the lot of it.
-Jess and Alex put together beautiful arrangements on the tables.
+The original venue fell through right before the event, which turned out to be a blessing in disguise.
+Jenna's family stepped in to save the day.
+Her uncle Michael graciously opened up his home and beautiful garden and worked hard to help set up the event.
+Her aunt Tina and Nick helped Michael put together a massive marquee and organize all the catering.
+Her cousin Jess, along with her husband Alex, created beautiful arrangements on the tables.

 The full garden shot